atrayees/react-linkedin/README.md

 # react-linkedin
-A frontend UI clone of LinkedIn
+A frontend UI clone of LinkedIn that lets you interact with LinkedIn posts.